amandahulten/wunderlist/README.md

 # Stress Less

 This is an individual school assignment focusing on php-programming.
-We were supposed to create a to-do application with following user stories:
+We were supposed to create a To-Do application with following user stories:

 <details><summary><b> User stories:</b></summary>